C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

 [https://github.com/kokke/tiny-AES-c](https://github.com/kokke/tiny-AES-c)

-This implementation is perfect for what the goal is for this.
+This implementation is perfect for what the question is.
 It will make it so that we don't have to do any heavy lifting for the solution.
 All that needs to be done is a few calls to the already written functions and we're set.
 This even allows AES128, AES192, and AES256.

-Looking at the header files in aes.h, we want to use AES256, a 32 byte key, which means we will need to define aes256 and comment out the aes128 at line 26.
+Looking at the header files in aes.h, we want to use AES256, a 32 byte key, which means we will need to define AES256 and comment out the aes128 at line 26.
 ```c
 //#define AES128 1
 //#define AES192 1
 #define AES256 1
 ```
-There is also a mention that, in order to specify the mode, we will need to define the mode constants before the include if we want to take advantage of that option.
+There is also a mention that, in order to specify the mode, we can choose to define the mode constants before the include if we want to take advantage of that option.
 If not, all modes are defined and available for use.
 ```c
 // #define the macros below to 1/0 to enable/disable the mode of operation.
 //